Where to Stay in Split:

 Why Stay Here: A UNESCO-protected cultural monument built in Viennese Art Nouveau style in 1906.
 The location on Pjaca puts you in the center of palace life with cafes and restaurants directly below.
 The architecture is a beautiful period piece and the interiors retain the elegance of that era.
 A more affordable way to stay inside the palace with character and history intact.

-For travelers who want pools, spas, private beach access and resort-style amenities.
+For travelers who want private beach access, pools and resort amenities on the Adriatic.

 Where we would stay for a beach-focused Split trip